AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 CDN's allow us to use links and keywords to add capabilities to sites like Google Fonts, Responsiveness, and icons.

 CDN's do this by putting the content in many places (servers) at once, providing superior coverage to your users.
 [Deep Dive](https://www.incapsula.com/cdn-guide/what-is-cdn-how-it-works.html)

+The Skeleton Plus CDN is the top link in the head, and the Developer Icon CDN is the second.

 ---
 #### Grid Systems

+Grid systems are in almost every web app there is.

+They allow developers to make one site, not three, which **stacks its content instead of letting the content run off the side of the screen**, forcing users to scroll to the right.

 ---
 #### Skeleton Plus